Political Activism For Nurses

 Start in your workplace or community: Haebler reports, “Politics exist everywhere — including the organizations where we're employed.”
 The workplace is a natural place for nurses to become advocates.
 When you notice an issue at work, report it to those that can readily affect change.

 You can also get involved in your neighborhood, community, or parent-teacher association.
 It doesn’t always have to be politics at the state or federal level.
-ANA’s Year of Advocacy is celebrating nurses who have gotten involved in their local communities in a variety of ways.
+ANA’s Year of Advocacy, held in 2018, celebrated nurses who had gotten involved in their local communities in a variety of ways.
 Read their stories to get ideas of how you can contribute to yours.

 Join your professional association: When you’re a member of ANA, you’ll be able to stay updated on pieces of legislation that affect nurses and patients.
 You can also join ANA at the state level to understand local issues.
 “No one can track everything going on politically themselves.
 You need the help of an organization or some group.
 That's what the state-level associations and ANA are able to do, in addition to providing education, training, and connection,” says Haebler.
 In addition to ANA Hill Day in Washington, DC, every summer, state associations also frequently have days of action where nurses from across the state visit their state capitol to meet with lawmakers and share their perspective and priorities.